niemasd/TreeCluster/README.md

 TreeCluster was motivated by [Cluster Picker](https://github.com/emmahodcroft/cluster-picker-and-cluster-matcher).

 The default method is "Max Clade" (see [Clustering Methods](#clustering-methods)).
-There is no explicit default distance threshold, but because ClusterPicker recommends a distance threshold of 0.045 and because the same objective function is optimized by both Cluster Picker and TreeCluster "Max Clade", we currently recommend 0.045 as well.
+There is no explicit default distance threshold, but because Cluster Picker recommends a distance threshold of 0.045 and because the same objective function is optimized by both Cluster Picker and TreeCluster "Max Clade", we currently recommend 0.045 as well.

 Note that TreeCluster can run within seconds even on ultra-large datasets, so it may make sense to use a range of thresholds and determine the appropriate choice based on the results.
-We intend to develop non-parametric modes of TreeCluster clustering in the future.
+We intend to develop non-parametric methods of TreeCluster clustering in the future.

 ## Usage
 ```bash